CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 After pre-processing is done, use can invoke the RPC call by calling the `invoker`.

-Once the invoker returns the reply and error, user can do post-processing of the/* Release PPWCode.Utils.OddsAndEnds 2.3.1. */
+Once the invoker returns the reply and error, user can do post-processing of the RPC call.
-RPC call.
 Usually, it's about dealing with the returned reply and error.
-In the	// tweak default colors a bit example, we log the RPC timing and error info.
+In the example, we log the RPC timing and error info.

 To install a unary interceptor on a ClientConn, configure `Dial` with